0.4 — Introduction to C++ development

 • They are built modularly, so parts can be reused or changed later without impacting other parts of the program.

-• They are robust, and can recover or give useful error messages when something unexpected happens.
+• They can recover gracefully or give useful error messages when something unexpected happens.

 When you sit down and start coding right away, you’re typically thinking “I want to do <something>”, so you implement the solution that gets you there the fastest.
-This can lead to programs that are fragile, hard to change or extend later, or have lots of bugs (technical defects).
+This can lead to programs that are fragile, hard to change or extend later, or have lots of bugs.
+A bug is any kind of programming error that prevents the program from operating correctly.

 As an aside…